 Although engagement photos tend to be casual, you don’t want to wait last-minute to pick out your outfits.
 Your outfits should not only be flattering and comfortable to you but should also complement each other.
 It’s best to pick them out and try them weeks in advance.
 Many brides-to-be also find the engagement photoshoot the perfect opportunity to trial a hair and makeup artist.
 Those appointments could take some time and research, so it’s best to think ahead.

 Another good idea is to talk about any insecurities in advance with both your partner and your photographer.
 Almost everyone has a “good side” or angle they prefer to be photographed from.
 Many men also may prefer to avoid certain angles because of thinning hair or a bald patch.
-Consider practicing and researching some poses in advance that you know will bring out the best in both of you or start a hair loss treatment a few months prior to treat male pattern baldness.
+Consider practicing and researching some poses in advance that you know will bring out the best in both of you.
+You can also look into hair growth treatments that will leave you both with happy, healthy, and glossy hair!
+Hair care is self-care and looking and feeling your best will help you get the best results for your engagement shoot.
 Tackling those insecurities will make you more confident and comfortable in front of the camera.

 If you’re like most people, it will feel awkward taking romantic photos in public.
 A good photographer will be able to break the ice of essentially being a third-wheel.
 Some ways to ease nerves are telling inside jokes to bring out a natural smile and truly embracing your personality.
 (If you’re a goofy couple, take goofy pictures!)
 It may even be a good idea to turn the whole day into a date.
 If you have a nice dinner date to look forward to after the photoshoot it will give you something else to focus on.